 On a kickoff, the ball is rolling at the Team B 12-yard line.
 The ball rolls out of bounds at the B-10 after touching B15's foot.
 Officials rule foul for kickoff out of bounds untouched by Team B. RULING: Reviewable play, regarding whether B15 touched the ball.
 Overturn to no foul.
-Team B 1-10 on B-10 (Rule 12-3-4-a).
+Team B 1-10 on B-10.
+If after the Two-Minute Timeout, adjust game clock as necessary.
+(Rule 12-3-4-a).